Oleh325/solidity-course/README.md

 ## About The Project

 This is a sample "Simple Storage" project on Solidity, that was created by following the course "Learn Blockchain, Solidity, and Full Stack Web3 Development with JavaScript – 32-Hour Course" from freeCodeCamp at YouTube.
-The smart contract itself is a basic example of a contract that can store some data on the blockchain, in this particular case — an array of people and their favorite numbers.
-The contract can be deployed locally, or directly to the Testnet or Mainnet.
+The project is written using HardHat Ethereum development environment, and has a sample task that returns a current block number, and also has tests that cover the smart contract.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>